initialcapacity/news-analyzer/README.md

 [AI](https://developers.cloudflare.com/ai), and [Vectorize](https://developers.cloudflare.com/vectorize/), but the
-architecture can be implemented in may different stacks (Google Cloud's [Cloud Run](https://cloud.google.com/run) and [Cloud Functions](https://cloud.google.com/functions) with the [OpenAI API](https://platform.openai.com/docs/introduction), and [Go](https://go.dev/) combine to make another stack well-suited to the architecture).
+architecture can be implemented in may different stacks (Google Cloud's [Cloud Run](https://cloud.google.com/run) and [Cloud Functions](https://cloud.google.com/functions) with the [OpenAI API](https://platform.openai.com/docs/introduction), and [Go](https://go.dev/) are another stack which is well-suited to the architecture).